 - Connect remotely via Wi-Fi to a customized RTK network with an NTRIP account.
 Not available in Europe.
 (RTCM3.0/RTCM3.1/RTCM3.2)

-What positioning accuracy can the Phantom 4 RTK achieve?
+What positioning accuracy can the Phantom 4 RTK SE achieve?

 The Phantom 4 RTK can capture data with an accuracy of 1 cm + 1 ppm (horizontal) and 1.5 cm + 1 ppm (vertical).

-What is TimeSync and how does it ensure the positioning accuracy of each image taken with the Phantom 4 RTK?
+What is TimeSync and how does it ensure accurate positioning of every image taken with the Phantom 4 RTK SE?